 Putting this Information to Use

 Or maybe you’ve not paid attention to what type of competition exists in your field.
-In this case, you’ll want to schedule an hour or two one day to begin to research this type of information.
+In this case, you’ll want to schedule an hour or two one day to research this type of information.

 Go Beyond the List

 While it may seem like they won’t want to share, many business owners are more than willing to talk about how they’ve been able to build and grow their companies.
-So, all you have to do is ask and they become an open book.
+So, all you have to do is ask, and they become an open book.

-This isn’t to say that studying successful approaches isn’t beneficial, because it is.
-Just don’t forget to study the failures too because those are the things that can ultimately break your business, which makes avoiding them a priority whenever you can.
+This isn’t to say that studying successful approaches isn’t beneficial because it is.
+Just don’t forget to study the failures, too, because those are the things that can ultimately break your business, which makes avoiding them a priority whenever you can.